Munich-NLP/munich-nlp.github.io/content/home/upcomingevents/event1.md

 - 19:00 - 19:30 Talk Different Apporaches for Image Captioning
 - 19:30 - 20:00 Talk LLMs to Business
 - 20:00 - 21:00 Networking

-### Different Apporaches for Image Captioning
-Image clustering divides a collection of images into “meaningful groups”, typically interpreted post-hoc via human-given annotations.
-Those are usually in the form of text, begging the question of using text as an abstraction for image clustering.
-In this work, we introduce Text-Guided Image Clustering, where we generate text using image-to-text models and subsequently explore the use of generated text for clustering and cluster explainability.

-### LLMs to Business
-We discuss how GenAI models are being used on a large scale in real production scenarios at major corporations.
-We demonstrate how challenges within companies can be addressed using GenAI, ranging from customer feedback analysis to smart entity extraction.

-The talk is provided by CONVALID Analytics, the data and AI subsidiary of SMP Strategy Consulting.
-CONVALID Analytics consults large mid-sized and DAX-listed companies in the field of advanced analytics and generative AI.
-In doing so, CONVALID Analytics leverages research findings and implements them directly in companies to create real business value.

 ### Speakers